bifurcationkit/BifurcationKitDocs.jl/docs/src/tutorials/detonationEngine.md

 nothing #hide
 ```

-Using this guess, we can continue the travelling wave as function of a parameter.
+Using this guess, we can continue the traveling wave as function of a parameter.
 Note that in the following code, a generalized eigensolver is automatically created during the call to `continuation` which properly computes the stability of the wave.

 ```@example DETENGINE
 function computeBranch(br, nb; δp = 0.005, max_steps = 190)
 	_p, sol = getGuess(br, nb)
-	# travelling wave problem
+	# traveling wave problem
 	probTW = TWProblem(
 		re_make(br.prob, params = (getparams(br)..., up = _p)),
 		getparams(br).Db,